pieper/easydav/README.txt

    also.
 8) If the WebDAV client emulates filesystem access, open one of the pictures in a image viewer.
-9) Using the WebDAV client, download the 'Test file set ÅÄÖåäö' back to local system.
+9) Using the WebDAV client, download the 'Test file set after move' back to local system.
 Verify that the contents are identical to the original test file set.
 10) Using the WebDAV client, remove both folders from the server.